shezadkhan137/required/README.md

 Lets start with a quick example.

-You want to validate some business rules on some optional input paramaters (for example to a API endpoint or function).
+You want to validate some business rules on some optional input parameters (for example to a API endpoint or function).
 They are `start_date` and `end_date`.

 The business rules: